keyboardr/MapSL/docs/testing.md

 This allows you to easily control the dependencies of the code you are testing by selectively providing fakes or mocks in your test setup.

+## Application configuration with Robolectric (Android only)

+If you have `testOptions.unitTests.includeAndroidResources` set to `true` for your project, Robolectric will run your `Application` class at the start of testing.
+For projects that initialize their `MainServiceLocator` in `Application.onCreate()`, this will cause the production service locator to be registered.
+There are two main workarounds:

+- Use a different `Application` class for tests.
+This can either be done using a `@Config` annotation on the test class, or by setting it in a properties file.
+    - Typically, using `android.app.Application` is appropriate for most unit tests.
+This can be done by creating a `src/test/resources/robolectric.properties` file with the contents `application=android.app.Application`.
+See https://robolectric.org/configuring/ for more details.
+- Ensure service locators with a `Production` scope don't overwrite testing scopes in the `register` function.
+Rather than the `check` function asserting that `instance` is not initialized, just assert that one production scope is not being replaced by another production scope.
+This check becomes a bit awkward, so the other workaround is recommended.

+#### Scaffold

+The initializer provided by the scaffold is not run during tests, so if your `MainServiceLocator` is initialized automatically, this doesn't apply.

 ## Testing with Scoped Service Locators (`scoped.testing`)